Texas

 Felony

 If a voter has been finally convicted of a felony (and there is no appeal pending), they cannot vote in Texas unless they have fully discharged their sentence (including any term of incarceration, parole, probation, or supervision) or have been pardoned.
 Voting rights are automatically restored in Texas when a voter has fully discharged their sentence, but they will have to re-register to vote.
-The voter should consult with their county and/or the Texas SOS’s office with eligibility and registration-related questions.
+The voter should consult with their county and/or the Texas Secretary of State office with eligibility and registration-related questions.

 Non-Felony